Byabasaija/Cinemax/README.md

 ## Acknowledgement

-I have followed the [design](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version) given by [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) in Behance
+Design idea by Nelson Sakwa in Behance

 ## 🤝 Contributing